bsteves/DataManagementClass/module6.md

 ====================

 There are a couple existing R style guidelines out there.
 The important thing is to pick one and try and stick to it.
+I'm not perfect about doing this, but I'm trying.

 I am partial to the style guidelines from Hadley Wickham http://adv-r.had.co.nz/Style.html

+In fact the following is his style guidelines...

 ## Notation and naming